Skip to main content

 6. Meetup Groups

-Best for: Anyone starting out who wants to dip their toes in without spending rent money.
+Best for: Anyone starting out who wants to explore networking on a budget.

 Meetup has dozens of business groups in Las Vegas.
-Happy hours, industry-specific gatherings, startup mixers — mostly free or nearly free.
+Happy hours.
+Industry-specific gatherings.
+Startup mixers.
+Free or nearly free.
 No vetting.
 No structure.
-Quality ranges from "genuinely useful" to "three people in a Panera Bread."
+Quality varies wildly.

-If you're just getting started and need practice walking into rooms full of strangers without your heart rate hitting 160, Meetup is perfect.
-If you're an operator with real revenue and zero patience for tire-kickers?
-You need a curated room.
+If you are just getting started and need to practice walking into rooms, Meetup is fine.
+If you are an operator with revenue and limited time, you need a room that has been curated for you.

 So How Do You Choose?